 Muscle strain, injury, or overuse is the most common cause of upper back pain.

 Pain Between the Shoulder Blades: Should I Worry?

-You should see a doctor if your back pain has lasted for longer than 2 weeks with home treatment, and you should call 911 immediately if:
+You should see a doctor if your back pain has lasted for longer than 2 weeks with home treatment.

 See a doctor immediately if you're experiencing: